NethermindEth/Forta-Agents/GMX-Bots/Large-Open-and-Increase-Positions/README.md

 ## Description

-This bot detects when an open/increase position is large.
-The bot listens to `UpdatePosition` and `IncreasePosition` event emissions on GMX's Vault Contract and creates a finding if the position `size` exceeds the `threshold`
+This bot detects a large size position opening and a large increase in an existing  position.
+It listens to `UpdatePosition` and `IncreasePosition` event emissions on GMX's Vault Contract and creates a finding if `sizeDelta` exceeds a `threshold`.

 > The `threshold` can be adjusted in **src/network.ts**.